Vicia faba: Pseudomonas syringae

 Pseudomonas syringae overwinters on residue.
 Uninfected seed, rotation, and removal of residue are preventative.

 Viral diseases

 Faba bean necrotic yellows virus which it shares with other Vicia.
-Timchenko et al. 2006 find Clink is not obviously necessary but highly conserved nonetheless, suggesting it is maintained by necessity for infection of other Vicia.
+Timchenko et al. 2006 find the protein Clink is not obviously necessary but highly conserved nonetheless, suggesting it is maintained by necessity for infection of other Vicia.

 Insect pests

 Aphis fabae

 Broad bean plants are highly susceptible to early summer infestations of the black bean aphid, which can cover large sections of growing plants with infestations, typically starting at the tip of the plant.
 Severe infestations can significantly reduce yields, and can also cause discolouration of pods and reduction in their saleable values.

 Aphis fabae is a major pest.
 May infest transplants.
 Reflective plastic mulch may be preventative.
 May be mechanically removed by high pressure water once plant is established.
-V. fabae is tolerant to low and medium degrees of infestation, so insecticide application is only required under high infestation.
+V. faba is tolerant to low and medium degrees of infestation, so insecticide application is only required under high infestation.